top of page

 • In 2018, Microsoft introduced Windows Mixed Reality, a VR platform featuring passthrough capabilities to blend virtual experiences with real-world awareness.

-• In 2023, Apple sought to assert its dominance by by adopting and enforcing the term 'Spatial computing' to describe the metaverse/AR/VR/XR landscape, this brought a mixed reaction.
+• In 2023, Apple sought to assert its dominance by adopting and enforcing the term 'Spatial computing' to describe the metaverse/AR/VR/XR landscape, this brought a mixed reaction.

 • In December 2024, Google brought out Android XR - they have not referred to AR/VR/MR or spatial computing by name and are using XR as their term of choice.
 However they talk about the experience and context in which you would use a headset vs glasses which is a nice way to think about it, rather than leaning on different terms.

-• Headsets = Immersive: Experiences on headsets are digital first experiences, which may or may not take place in the real world (e.g., Meta Quest, Apple Vision Pro).
+Digital-first experiences that may or may not take place in the real world (e.g., Meta Quest, Apple Vision Pro).

-• Glasses = Additive: Experiences that overlay digital content onto the real world (e.g., HoloLens, Nreal).
+Experiences that overlay digital content onto the real world (e.g., HoloLens, Nreal).

 • Immersive experiences are ideal for gaming, training simulations, and virtual collaboration.